Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 ## Why is Kaeon FUSION called "the first universal programming language"?

-Okay, skeptic.
-You saw through the marketing jargon and you want a more down to earth explanation.
-Very well.
+We call Kaeon FUSION a universal programming language because the interpreter can alter itself at runtime to take on new functionality, and because the tree based structure of Kaeon FUSION allows it to be cross compiled into any other language.

+Kaeon FUSION is,
+in essence,
-Kaeon FUSION does aim to be universal, and it does this by being what LISP should have been.
+what LISP should have been.
-What do we mean by this?

 LISP provides an environment upon which any sort of language can be defined to suit just about any purpose, thus making it a popular platform for domain specific languages,